stvbyr/ddd-symfony-vue-todo-docker/README.md

 2. Finally the infrastructure provides concrete implementations for the domain interfaces and enables the communication to third party services.
 For instance, a domain defines a repository interface but it does not know anything about databases, redis caches or any other outside stuff.
 The infrastructure is responsible for implementing that repository so that the aggregates can be saved and retrieved from a database or stored inside a redis cache.
 3. The application is the entry point to our domain.
 The application ensures that we get the resources that we need from the domain *BUT* the application is not allowed to contain any domain logic.
 It can use aggregates and domain services as well as the infrastructure.
 4. The UI layer sits on top of the application layer.
 Its purpose is to provide a concrete interface to our application and the outside world such as http responses or REST API responses.
 The UI layer can only use application services to communicate with the domain.
+5. The view is responsible for presenting the data that it gets from the UI.
+It doesn't know anything about the domain logic, it just presents it.

 #### CQRS

 I use the Command-Query-Responsibility-Segregation Principle.
+With this I am able to split my read and write operation to separate places as well as enforce a standardized way of retrieving and storing data.
+I use the symfony message bus to send commands and queries to their respective handlers.

 ### Understanding the Domain

 I describe the process that my software should handle.
-In real life scenarios these would come from the client.
-The client would describe to you how their customers use the domain of the client.
+In real life scenarios like this would come from the client.
+The client would describe to you how their customers use the domain.
 These are called "domain experts".
 YOU have to understand it and ask the right questions to these people to get answers.

 In the real world this would probably consist of a lot of email/phone communication with the client.
 Your goal is to understand the domain and the use cases of the customer.

+You then model the domain and agree on a ubiquitous language that is used in communication and code.

 I have the advantage that I am the domain expert and user in one person.
 So I know exactly what my software should do.
 I will describe this in a very short and precise way.